jacktrip-webrtc/jacktrip-webrtc/README.md

 Multi-machine network music performance over the Internet is achieved using high quality, uncompressed, and ultra-low delay audio signal streaming.
 WebRTC [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) is routed through the [RTCDataChannel](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel) in order to bypass processing (i.e., encoding) and buffering delay of the [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) media channel.

+## Introduction to experiments

+This branch `/experimental` is a specific version of **jacktrip-webrtc** using new technologies for a better scalability.
+The code, as intended by the branch name, has been built with the purpose of testing new app enhancements, no for a public (realistic) usage.
+Given that, the GUI is very minimal and can be hard to understand what is happening.
+The video and control parts have been removed, has not interesting in the testing procedure.

+The main improvements in scalability are given by the usage of `SharedArrayBuffer` and `Atomics`, replacing the previous `port.postMessage` for the audio receiving procedure only.
+For audio trasmission, no optimizations has been found and, for that specific case only, `port.postMessage` seems working as well as `Atomics.waitAsync` which is a Google Chrome browser specific API.
+Moreover, the number of threads (`AudioWorklet`) is reduced to 1.

+If you want to take a look at the test procedure, [this](./README_JAES_paper_tests_EN.md) document could be a good introduction to the app architecture and the tools which have been used.
+Further information during setup and runtime can be found in the browser console.

+_Paolo Gastaldi_

 ## Setup